npg70/galbreath-old/people/galbreath-hugh-1785-mcdonald.md

 08/02/1788 in Campbeltown[^mcdonald-birth].
 Her death is not listed in statutory records indicating she died before 1855.
 She is also not in the 1851 Census, so perhaps died before that.

-Much of family is listed in the 1841 Census.[^census1841]
+Much of family, minus Hugh, is listed in the 1841 Census.[^census1841]

 Children of Hugh and Christina (McDonald) Galbreath, all baptized in Campbeltown: